Means of Protection

 - Creepage Distance: The shortest distance along the surface of the insulating material between two conductive parts allowed by the standard.

-- Protective Earth Connections: Protective earth ground connections are used to protect the operator or patient from shock hazard by conducting leakage current safely to earth.
-To be considered a MOP, a fuse or circuit breaker is included.
+- Protective Earth Connections: Protective earth ground connections protect the operator or patient from shock hazards by conducting leakage current safely to earth.
+A fuse or circuit breaker, when included on a device, is considered a MOP.

 Test Conditions for MOP Levels